weizmannk/EarthOrbitPlan/docs/scheduler/scheduler.rst

             `https://zenodo.org/records/14585837 <https://zenodo.org/records/14585837>`_

+    .. dropdown:: Filter out the BBH events

-        .. admonition:: Unpack the zip file and filter the :term:`CBC` events
+        .. admonition:: Unpack the zip file and filter the CBC events
             :class: info

             This process automates the unpacking, filtering, and conversion of injection datasets